pmurati/MDSCorrelationAnalysis/README.md

 The arrays of mean values and standard deviations are used later on in the 3d visualization to display additional information.

 >>>
 **NOTE** Currently, the gradient descent implemented in this method does not have a stopping criterion and runs for a specified number of epochs, passed on from the wrapper.
 Initially, the long run behavior of the loss function has been of interest.
-Future versions might drop the array of the loss and contain a suitable stopping criterion.
+Future versions might drop the array of the loss and include a suitable stopping criterion.
 >>>

 #### MDS_trajectory(size_windows=6, seed=42, metric='linear', Nmax=2500, lam=0.01)